shashank2196/ddms/README.md

 ## Copyright

-Tugas Akhir - S1 Teknik Komputer Semester Ganjil 2021/2022

-© Copyright All Rights Reserved - Bagas Fadillah Islamay (2022)
+© Copyright All Rights Reserved